-- If so, you can continue with this procedure. - If not, you will need to reassess which method you can use to connect to the device. - Take an S-Video cable and connect one end to the S-Video output socket of the Video source device. - 2.
-Connect the other end of the S-Video cable to the S-VIDEO socket on the projector.

-The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
-See "Connecting audio" on page 19 for details.
-If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
-Also check that the signal cables have been connected correctly.
-If you have already made a Component Video connection between the projector and this S-Video source device using Component Video connections, you need not connect to this device using an S-Video connection as this makes an unnecessary second connection of poorer picture quality.
-See "Connecting Video source devices" on page 19 for details.
+- If so, you can continue with this procedure. - If not, you will need to reassess which method you can use to connect to the device. - 1.
+Take an S-Video cable and connect one end to the S-Video output socket of the Video source device. - 2.
+Connect the other end of the S-Video cable to the S-VIDEO socket on the projector. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
+Also check that the signal cables have been connected correctly. - If you have already made a Component Video connection between the projector and this S-Video source device using Component Video connections, you need not connect to this device using an S-Video connection as this makes an unnecessary second connection of poorer picture quality.
+See "Connecting Video source devices" on page 20 for details.